coopyey/ttrpg-campaign-site/content/Archive/Gatewalkers/Session Notes/Session 006.md

 ---
 **Session Date:** 7/8/2023

-We make it to [[the Thinlands]].
+We make it to [[The Thinlands]].
 It is mostly farmlands out here, so people are pretty spread out from each other.
 We get to the first house and a human woman in her 40s greets us and asks what we are doing, or if we need help.
 We learn that [[Kaneepo the Slim]] is sending out gorgas and there are gorgas attacking this area, with the targets being:

 - [[Pabel]] "Pa" Moseby
 - [[Maeve]] "Ma" Moseby